eamsa22/dine-easy-app/README.md

-# Android Project - Integration of Google Places and Firebase
+# Dine easy Project - Integration of Google Places and Firebase

 This project uses **Google Places API** to access Google Places services, as well as **Firebase** for features such as real-time database.